Urged by a Democrat to wear his mask, Sen. Dan Sullivan retorted: ‘I don’t need your instructions’

 “This is idiotic. @SherrodBrown is being a complete ass,” Sen. Ted Cruz (R-Tex.) tweeted, claiming that Sullivan was more than 50 feet away from Brown.
 “He wears a mask to speak — when nobody is remotely near him — as an ostentatious sign of fake virtue.”

-Earlier this summer, The Washington Post reported, Congressional leaders could not come to an agreement on how to rapidly test members, as well as their staff, for the novel coronavirus.
+Earlier this summer, The Washington Post reported, congressional leaders could not come to an agreement on how to rapidly test members, as well as their staff, for the novel coronavirus.
 Congressional leaders could not even reach an accord on which type of thermometer to use.

 In a divided Capitol, lawmakers can’t agree on coronavirus safety measures — down to the best kind of thermometer